hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-21-[maths] Rep theory: intuition clusters.md

 * **Def:** let $G(V,W)$ denote the vector space of G-linear maps $V \to W$.
 Then we can turn it into a rep of $G$ via $(g. \phi)(v) = \phi(g^{-1}.v)$, for all $\phi \in G(V,W)$.
 * **Inutuition:** Just like translating a function $\mathbb{R} \to \mathbb{R}$ by 1: $(+1)(f)(x) f(x-1)$.
 We can act on G-linear maps by $G$ by 'transforming' $V$ according to $g$.
 * **Examples**
+* <font color = 'red'> Natural transormations of reps as functors; clear choice of arrow in the category of reps; linear maps that co-operate with g-structure. </font>

 #### G-invariant inner products, Weyl's trick